stemoutreach/CodeCreateLab/Guides/Details/PicoBot/L298N_Motor_Worksheet.md

-# 🧠 Raspberry Pi Robotics Worksheet: Controlling Motors with L298N
+# 🧠 PicoBot Motor Controller: Controlling Motors with L298N

 **Objective:**
 Learn how to control two DC motors using Python and a Raspberry Pi Pico with the L298N motor driver.